Corvus-JSDev/JourneyLens/README.md

 - Nodemon
 - Multer

-To host the site, I used two services: *Heroku* for the back-end and *Firebase* for the front-end
+To host the site, I used two services: *Heroku* for the back-end and *Netlify* for the front-end

 <br>